cinepro-org/backend/README.md

         "files": [
             {
-                "file": "fileUrl",          // is the url to the file (most of the time a .m3u8 file) "type": "fileType",         // is the type of the file (hls, mp4 or embed).
+                "file": "fileUrl",          // is the url to the file (most of the time a .m3u8 file) "type": "fileType",         // is the type of the file (hls, mp4, embed or direct).
 More information below.
                 "quality": "fileQuality",   // is the quality of the file (varies from provider to provider).
 Can also be unknown.
                 "lang": "fileLanguage"      // is the language of the media file (en, fr...).
 Can also be unknown.
 More information below.
             }